 SELECT * FROM JSON_DEMO;

-The main purpose of using the JSON datatype in MariaDB comes with two advantages over storing JSON strings in the text field and data validation.
-The JSON documents will automatically be validated and invalid documents will produce an error.
+The primary benefit of using the JSON datatype in MariaDB is that it offers two advantages over storing JSON strings in text fields, including data validation.
+The JSON documents will automatically be validated, and invalid documents will produce an error.

 The JSON VALID function can be used rather than the CHECK constraint to ensure that a valid JSON document is stored.
 This constraint is automated and includes types from MariaDB 10.4.3’s JSON alias.